-- 2. Copper-containing intrauterine device (IUD). - 3.
-Male condom or female condom used WITH a spermicide (i.e., foam, gel, film, cream, or suppository).
-For countries where spermicide is not available or condom plus spermicide is not accepted as highly effective contraception, this option is not appropriate. - 4.
-Male sterilization with absence of sperm in the post-vasectomy ejaculate. - 5.
-Bilateral tubal ligation / bilateral salpingectomy or bilateral tubal occlusive procedure (provided that occlusion has been confirmed in accordance with the device's label). - 6.
-Female who meets the criteria for non-childbearing potential as described below.
+- 1. Established use of oral, inserted, injected, transdermal, or implanted hormonal methods of contraception is allowed provided the subject plans to remain on the same treatment throughout the entire study and has been using that hormonal contraceptive for an adequate period of time to ensure effectiveness as deemed appropriate by the investigator; - 2.
+Intrauterine contraceptive device (IUD); - 3.
+Male condom or female condom used WITH a spermicide (i.e., foam, gel, film, cream, or suppository); - 4.
+Male sterilization with absence of sperm in the post-vasectomy ejaculate; - 5.
+Bilateral tubal ligation / bilateral salpingectomy or bilateral tubal occlusive procedure (provided that occlusion has been confirmed in accordance with the device's label); - 6.
+Female who meets the criteria for non-childbearing potential as described below: